 You have lots of options for snorkel boat trips from outside the park in Key Largo.
 It is a very popular activity.
 You can go on snorkelers only trips that leave from harbors in Key Largo or nearby docks.
 You can also get on boats that mix snorkelers and divers.
 But we would recommend that whenever possible, get on a boat that is snorkeling only.
 Search TripAdvisor’s Things to Do in Key Largo for reviews on the boat company you are considering.

-You can also book a private snorkeling charter in Key Largo which we recommend.
-You get to visit great snorkel spots the large boats don't visit, and you can do it with your own group.
-If you don't have a group, there are companies that only allow 6 passengers, and still go to the better reefs.
+You can also book a private Key Largo snorkeling charter, which we recommend.
+You get to visit great snorkel spots the large boats don’t visit, and you can do it with your own group.
+If you don’t have a group, there are companies that only allow six passengers, and still go to the better reefs.

 When you explore the snorkel spots below keep in mind one funny thing about pretty much all the boat companies in Key Largo.
 They don’t seem to want to tell you specifically where they are taking you.
 They almost all say “the captain will select the best location depending on the conditions”.
 But if you are like us and take a lot of snorkel trips, you kind of want to know, so that you are not going back to the same places.
 We found it helpful to try and talk to the actual captain of the boat.
 They tended to be more straight forward about their day’s destination than the desk folks.

-The most popular attraction for snorkeling in Key Largo is John Pennekamp Coral Reef State Park.
-This was America's first undersea park.
-It is a beautiful park to visit, both the park grounds with it's wonderful beaches and places to walk, as well as it's underwater treasures.
+The most popular attraction for Key Largo snorkeling is John Pennekamp Coral Reef State Park.
+This was America’s first undersea park.
+It is a beautiful park to visit, both the park grounds with its wonderful beaches and places to walk, as well as its underwater treasures.
 We encourage you to explore the park, but we generally recommend you take a snorkel tour with a company outside the park.

 The only Key Largo snorkeling from shore is at either of the two designated beaches in Pennekamp Park.
 The beaches access an enclosed bay that has a sea grass bottom and is surrounded by mangroves.
 You may see some fish and other critters, but you won’t see any corals.
 There are also the remains of a Spanish shipwreck about 100 feet out from the beach that you may find interesting.
 But, it simply does not compare in any way to visiting the offshore reefs.

-This was a wonderful snorkeling spot that had the healthiest patch of huge soft corals we have ever seen anywhere.
+This was a wonderful Key Largo snorkeling spot that had the healthiest patch of huge soft corals we have ever seen anywhere.
 We got to this reef by a private snorkeling charter.

 This is one of the most visited coral reefs in the world, and for good reason.
 If you get a chance, this should be on the top of our list for Key Largo snorkel spots, if the weather is calm.

-Here is another of the most visited spots in the keys.
-There is a 9 foot tall bronze statue of Christ planted on the ocean floor.
+Here is another of the most visited spots in the Keys.
+There is a nine foot tall bronze statue of Christ planted on the ocean floor.
 It is pretty interesting to see, although a bit deep for snorkelers to appreciate as much as divers.

 And Dry Rocks is a good snorkeling spot that is most often combined as a second location along with the Christ of the Abyss.